-The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards, and maintains a positive learning climate.
+The district's dress code teaches grooming and hygiene, prevents disruption, minimizes safety hazards, and maintains a positive learning climate.
 Students and parents may determine a student's personal dress and grooming standards, provided they comply with district policy.
 The dress code will be adhered to at school sponsored events such as award assemblies, academic competitions, sporting events, etc.

 If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom with a dress code violation form.
-If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.
+If the problem cannot be corrected at school, the principal will work with the student and parents to obtain an acceptable change of clothing for the student in a way that minimizes loss of instructional time.
+Repeated or severe offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct.

-Due to the ever changing fads and styles, it is impossible to foresee future clothing alternatives.
+Due to the ever-changing fads and styles, it is impossible to foresee future clothing alternatives.
 The Montague Independent School District Administration reserves the right to determine acceptability issues not addressed in the dress code.

 All dress and grooming deemed by the Montague Independent School District administration to be inappropriate or distracting to the educational process is prohibited.

-- 1. No pictures, emblems or writing on clothing or elsewhere that is lewd, offensive, vulgar, obscene, or that advertises or depicts tobacco products, alcoholic beverages, drugs, or any other substance prohibited under school policy.
+- No pictures, emblems or writing on clothing or elsewhere that is lewd, offensive, vulgar, obscene, or that advertises or depicts tobacco products, alcoholic beverages, drugs, or any other substance prohibited under school policy.
 No clothing may be worn with political slogans or pictures. - 2.
-If a student has a tattoo it must be kept covered. - 3.
+If a student has a tattoo, it must be kept covered. - 3.
 Piercings: Earrings may be worn in the ears. - 4.
 No trousers worn down around the hips or that drag the ground (no sagging trousers). - 5.
 No shirts that expose the midriff at any time, have large armholes, have spaghetti straps, or are low cut in front.
 Sleeveless shirts must be at least 3 adult finger widths wide. - 6.
-No unnatural hair colors. - 7.
-No slits, splits, tears or excessive holes in clothing.
+No distracting hair colors. - 7.
+No excessive slits, splits, tears or holes in clothing.
 No uncovered holes above 5 inches from the knee. - 8.
-No head dress worn in the school building, cafeteria, or gym.
-Hats that are not distracting from the learning environment may be worn on Fridays. - 9.
-No shorts or skirts more than five inches (a dollar bill) above the knee.
-No cut off shorts allowed.
+Hats or other head coverings are not to be worn in the school building, cafeteria, or gym.
+Hats or other head coverings that are not distracting from the learning environment may be worn on Thursdays.

+- 9. No shorts or skirts more than five inches (a dollar bill) above the knee.
+No cut off shorts allowed. - 10.
+House shoes, pajamas or pajama bottoms are not allowed to be worn except on special dress up occasions such as during Red Ribbon Week.